 Please do not send your sick child to school as it is hard on your child and may spread germs to others.
 Bearspaw School has a small room in the office known as the infirmary.
 A student who does not feel well is allowed to lie down in the infirmary for a limited time.
 If the student does not improve, or has a fever, we will notify parents to pick up the child.
 Bearspaw School reserves the right to call an ambulance if your child appears seriously ill or injured.
 It is critical that your child's special medical needs are listed on the registration form, and that a current emergency contact other than parents is provided.
+While we have several staff trained in First Aid, there is not a school nurse assigned to our site.

 Students are encouraged to wash hands frequently especially before eating and after using the washroom.
 Students are discouraged from sharing drinks, lip balms, utensils, etc. to help reduce the spread of germs.
 Students are also discouraged from sharing toques, hats, combs, brushes etc. to help reduce the transmission of lice.

-Bearspaw School seeks advice from Alberta Health authorities in the event there appears to be an outbreak of infectious conditions.
+Bearspaw School seeks advice from Alberta Health authorities in the event there appears to be an outbreak of infectious conditions and notify families accordingly.